The former Plonk Wheel mill dam is situated on the bank to the right, above the Rivelin trail path – it is easy to miss! Photo: Sue Shaw, May 2016.

 Introduction

-It is easy to miss the site of Plonk Wheel, which is located from about 30 m upstream of the Hind Wheel weir.
-The former mill dam is situated on the bank above the trail path and is completely overgrown.
+The overgrown mill dam of the former Plonk Wheel is situated on the bank above the trail path.
 Nothing remains of the mill building or tail goit, but parts of the head goit can still be seen in places as a channel between the path and the hillslope above.

-Built in 1737, the Plonk Wheel was used for cutlery grinding.
-By 1852 the Wheel was abandoned.
+Built in 1737, the Plonk Wheel was used for cutlery grinding and possibly once as a saw mill.
+The Wheel had been abandoned by 1852.

 Also known as: Bobby Wheel, Sawbridge Mill (or Wheel), Siddall Wheel.